-EOS offers voting recommendations for company meetings on behalf of its proxy voting clients in line with agreed contracts (service agreements).
+EOS offers voting recommendations for company meetings on behalf of its clients in line with agreed contracts (service agreements).
 The service agreement with each client will detail whether recommendations are based on the EOS voting guidelines or a custom client policy.

-EOS' global proxy voting guidelines (Global guidelines) inform our recommendations to proxy voting clients.
+EOS' global proxy voting guidelines1 (Global guidelines) inform our recommendations to our clients.
 These explicitly reference a range of governance, as well as environmental and social factors and aim to harness voting rights as an asset to be deployed in support of achieving engagement outcomes.